Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Horizonless Exotic Compact Objects metrics

 \subsection{Gravastar}

 Similarly to relativistic Fluid spheres, gravitational vacuum stars, or Gravastars, are solutions of the Einstein's field equations in the presence of an isotropic perfect fluid.
-In the case of Gravastars, this fluid is exotic, satisfying an equation of state of the form $p=-\rho$, where $p$ is the isotropic pressure and $\rho$ is the energy density.
+In the case of Gravastars, this fluid is exotic, satisfying an equation of state of the form $p=-\rho$, where $p$ is the isotropic pressure and $\rho$ is the energy density~\citep{Mazur2004, Visser2004, Mottola2006, Pani2009, Mazur2015, Danielsson2018, Posada2019, Mazur2023}.
 The interior of Gravastars is described by the metric

 where $\alpha$ is a parameter controlling the volumetric mass distribution of the star, and $m(r)=\frac{4}{3}\pi \rho r^3$ is the mass function.
 The exterior of the Gravastar is described by the Schwarzschild space-time.
 The parameter $\alpha$ is bounded between $1$ and a minimum value $\alpha_{\text{min}}$ that depends on the model, with $\alpha=1$ and $\alpha=\alpha_{\text{min}}$ corresponding to solutions with all mass distributed in volume or on the surface, respectively.
 Regardless of the mass distribution, these solutions develop a pair of bound-photon orbits whenever the radius $R$ of the surface of the Gravastar, where the matching between the interior and exterior space-times is performed, satisfies the condition $R\leq 3M$, with the limiting case $R=3M$ corresponding to a single degenerate bound-photon orbit.
-More details about this model can be found in Ref. \cite{Rosa:2024bqv}.
+More details about this model can be found in Ref.~\citet{Rosa:2024bqv}.
 For $\alpha \neq 1$, the $g_{rr}$ coefficient of the metric is discontinuous, making the parallel transport of the polarization basis inside the ray tracing code \texttt{GYOTO} (more details in Section~\ref{sec:gyoto}) impossible.
-We thus fixed $\alpha=1$ and selected three configurations: a model with $R=3M$~(GS1), $R=2.5M$~(GS2) and $R=2.01M$~(GS3).
-Again, we present the time integrated images of a hotspot orbiting these three configurations in Fig.~\ref{fig:GravaStar}.
+We thus fixed $\alpha=1$ and selected three configurations: a model with $R=3M$~(Gravastar~1), $R=2.5M$~(Gravastar~2) and $R=2.01M$~(Gravastar~3).
+Again, we present the time integrated images of a hot-spot orbiting these three configurations at low inclination in Fig.~\ref{fig:GravaStar}.
+All configurations present a set of light-rings and at least one plunge through image.
+The size of the inner plunge-through image decreases with an increase in compacticity, with the most compact configuration (Gravastar~3) presenting an additional light ring.